Django-LiveView/starter-template/README.md

 ### Among its superpowers you can find

+- Create SPAs without using APIs.
+- Uses Django's template system to render the frontend (Without JavaScript).
+- The logic is not split between the backend and the frontend, it all stays in Python.
+- You can still use all of Django's native tools, such as its ORM, forms, plugins, etc.
 - Everything is asynchronous by default.
 - Don't learn anything new.
 If you know Python, you know how to use Django LiveView.
-- Uses Django's template system to draw the frontend.
-- Create SPAs without using APIs or JavaScript frameworks, since everything is drawn by the backend.
-- The logic is not split between the backend and the frontend, it all stays in Python.
-- You can still use all of Django's native tools, such as its ORM, forms, plugins, etc.
+- All in real time.

 ## Live Demo 👉 https://django-liveview-demo.andros.dev/ 👈